Gear Spotlight: Morley Steve Vai Bad Horsie 2 Contour Wah Pedal

 - Experiment with the contour controls.
 Too many wah pedals give you zero control over your wah sound.
 Experiment with shifting the frequency knob and find the right settings for you.

 - If you’ve never used a wah pedal before, try out these simple wah exercises to get started.
 They will get you used to rocking the wah pedal in sync with your playing.
+These songs make use of a wah pedal and are a great way to see how other guitarists use the wah.

 - Learn how to combine the wah with other effects such as fuzz distortion.
 The Guitar Effects Course will show you different examples of combining the wah with other pedals and how to position the wah in your rig for best results.